How to Do Payroll Yourself for Small Business

 The updated form doesn’t ask for personal or dependency exemptions.
 This information isn’t relevant for tax withholding purposes.
 Employees need to state if they claim any dependents.
 Plus, they can adjust the withholding amount if they’re eligible for tax deductions or hold a second job.

 Getting precise W-4 information is crucial for business owners.
-This info helps determine tax withholding.
+This info helps to calculate tax withholding.
 Employees benefit from W-4 revisions, too, as they can use the form strategically.

 In particular, completing the new W-4 form may exempt employees from extra taxes.
 Alternatively, it could make them eligible for year-end tax returns.